skalou/VtolVR-Skalou-HORNET/README.md

 ![UABEA-NET6-install-01](/assets/images/UABEA-NET6-install-01.png)

-- Unzip it somewhere in a working folder.
+- Unzip UABEAvalonia somewhere in a working folder.
 [A Youtube tutorial about UABEAvalonia](https://youtu.be/FZ0XPDhJv74?si=BdtxaVw1L_DBBAVi)

 - Download a [release](https://github.com/skalou/VtolVR-HORNET-Skalou/releases) of this mod and unzip it in a working folder.